harveyt/harveyt.github.io/_posts/2015-02-16-houston-we-have-an-error-part-2.markdown

 By analogy to `Int?` meaning `Int|Null`, we might introduce a new `Error` type and syntax for `Int|Error`.
 The short hand might be `Int!`.

+I'm not aware of any programming languages that have this notation or syntax exactly.

 The `Error` type would probably have a formatted message, and perhaps a stack trace to discover where the error originated.
 It would essentially be almost the same as exception types, though it would be